Critical Care Rehabilitation

 Inter professional speakers and moderators, experts in the field, according to best evidence coupled with clinical experience and expertise.

-- Background of the problem: This session will discuss the negative impact of critical illness and ICU-AW, including both physical and non-physical outcomes in the short and long term.
+- Background of the problem: This session discussed the negative impact of critical illness and ICU-AW, including both physical and non-physical outcomes in the short and long term.

 - The evidence for early rehabilitation: A review of the current evidence base for rehabilitation, current prevalence and barriers to implementation.

-- Practicalities of commencing and progressing rehabilitation: This session will explore safety criteria for commencing rehabilitation, including the physiological response to exercise and choosing the right intensity.
+- Practicalities of commencing and progressing rehabilitation: This session explored safety criteria for commencing rehabilitation, including the physiological response to exercise and choosing the right intensity.

 - Overcoming Challenges: The impact of sedation and delirium.
-This session will also consider rehabilitation challenges in other populations such as bariatric patients and those with neurological injury.
+This session also considered rehabilitation challenges in other populations such as bariatric patients and those with neurological injury.

 - Psychological rehabilitation after ICU: How should we address the long-term psychological consequences of critical illness.